vikramsinghmaxway/git-collab-playground/README.md

-Conflict test line from A
+Conflict test line from B